kight-susan/datascienceportfolio/README.md

 # Data Science Portfolio - Susan Kight, M.S.

-<p>Portfolio of data science projects completed by me and presented in the form of iPython Jupyter Notebooks, R Markdown files and non-technical reports.</p>
+<p>Portfolio of data science projects completed by me in academic and pro bono settings, and presented in the form of iPython Jupyter Notebooks, R Markdown files, and non-technical business presentations.</p>

 <h2>About Me</h2>
-<p><strong>Redefining organizational competitiveness at the intersect of data, strategy, and digital to drive decision making and add value.</strong></p>
+<p><strong>I redefine organizational competitiveness at the intersection of data, strategy, and digital products to guide decision making and add business value.</strong></p>
-<p>A seasoned professional with 15 years’ experience across data and analytics, business analysis, product lifecycle management, project management, and marketing in Healthcare, Finance, and Education industries.
-Passionate about using data to inform business decisions and strategy that drive operational efficiencies, greater customer engagement, optimize product acquisition funnels, and expand customer retention/share of relationship.
-Recent graduate study (M.S.
-Business Analytics) at a top ranked Data Science program leading to enhanced breadth of experience and depth in data science and advanced analytics.
-Use data analysis skills to offer pro bono support to local food pantries and on track to publish research study.</p>
+<p>A fifteen-year diverse career evolving from marketing, business analysis, product management to data and analytics, and recent graduate study from a top-ranked Data Science masters program has created a unique skill set that is my greatest strength.
+Known as a chief connector between business and technical teams who is a get-it-done guru, I strive on delivering business outcomes.</p>

+<p>What excites me is data and analytics – it's my passion.
+Together with strong ambition as a data-driven problem solver and facination for data science, it has set a spark to use data in a way that transforms organizations to deliver real change and maximize value.</p>

+<p>I thrive in cultures that embrace data and have a data-driven decision-making culture.
+This expands into the pro bono work that I do for a coalition of local food pantries offering data analytics services for which I’m on track to publish an IRB approved research study of my work on food insecurity.</p>

+<p>The evolution in my career has been fueled by my curiosity, approach as a continuous learner, and innate data-driven intuition.
+It has enabled my career to develop towards data science as my skills have advanced.
+Using data and providing analytics, I add value across organizations supporting customer growth, market competitiveness, operational efficiencies and delivering business outcomes.</p>